janissl/hunalign/README.md

 -autodict=filename
     The dictionary built during realign is saved to this file.
 By default, it is not saved.

+-onebyteencoding
+    The system uses the character counts of the sentences as information for the pairing of sentences.
+By default, it assumes UTF-8 encoding.
+    With this switch, it treats byte count as character count.
+    This should be used for ISO encodings.
 -utf
-    The system uses the character counts of the sentences as information for the pairing of sentences.
-By default, it assumes one-byte character encoding such as ISO Latin-1 when calculating these counts.
-If our text is in UTF-8 format, byte counts and character counts are different, and we must use the -utf switch to force the system to properly calculate character counts.
+    This switch is obsolete, UTF-8 is the default input encoding in later versions.
     Note: UTF-16 input is not supported.

 Postfiltering options: